-• Category Two: For incidents of alleged academic dishonesty that occur in multiple courses and/or for multiple incidents within a single course during the student's enrollment at UMHB:

-1) After the Associate Provost for Institutional Effectiveness is notified of an act of dishonesty and has verified that it is not the first incident, and after the appeal process regarding the faculty's sanctions for the latest incident is completed or expired, s/he will begin a review of the incidents.

-2) The Associate Provost for Institutional Effectiveness will arrange a meeting with the student to discuss the issue.

-- Students are required to attend this meeting and to cooperate in the process. - It is important to note that at this point in the process, a student has been found responsible for academic dishonestly on at least two occasions, and the Associate Provost for Institutional Effectiveness role is to determine whether additional sanctions should be imposed after a review of the circumstances and sanctions already imposed. - The Associate Provost may interview other persons who may have pertinent information about the incidents, including any person identified by the student who may provide information on the student's behalf.

-3) The Associate Provost for Institutional Effectiveness will make a decision regarding any additional sanction imposed (up to and including suspension) within a reasonable time, normally within two weeks after the initial meeting\, although the school schedule may require a longer period of time.
-If sanctions (up to and including suspension) are imposed, the Associate Provost for Institutional Effectiveness will notify the student of the decision in writing.
-See section below for sanctions regarding expulsion.

-\If the student fails to meet with the Associate Provost for Institutional Effectiveness for two consecutive scheduled appointments, the Associate Provost will continue the review with the available information.
-4) The Associate Provost for Institutional Effectiveness shall report the decision to the Provost, typically within five (5) business days of the decision.
+- Dean (as applicable to the School or College) may affirm the decision of the faculty member, make a different determination of the facts, or change any academic penalties imposed on the student.
+The decision of the Associate Dean or Dean (as applicable to the School or College) is final. - Category Two: For incidents of alleged academic dishonesty that occur in multiple courses and/or for multiple incidents within a single course during the student's enrollment at UMHB: - 1) After the Associate Provost for Academic Engagement is notified of an act of dishonesty and has verified that it is not the first incident, and after the appeal process regarding the faculty's sanctions for the latest incident is completed or expired, s/he will begin a review of the incidents. - 2) The Associate Provost for Academic Engagement will arrange a meeting with the student to discuss the issue. - Students are required to attend this meeting and to cooperate in the process. - It is important to note that at this point in the process, a student has been found responsible for academic dishonestly on at least two occasions, and the Associate Provost for Academic Engagement role is to determine whether additional sanctions should be imposed after a review of the circumstances and sanctions already imposed. - The Associate Provost may interview other persons who may have pertinent information about the incidents, including any person identified by the student who may provide information on the student's behalf. - 3) The Associate Provost for Academic Engagement will make a decision regarding any additional sanction imposed (up to and including suspension) within a reasonable time, normally within two weeks after the initial meeting\, although the school schedule may require a longer period of time.
+If sanctions (up to and including suspension) are imposed, the Associate Provost for Academic Engagement will notify the student of the decision in writing.
+See section below for sanctions regarding expulsion. - \If the student fails to meet with the Associate Provost for Academic Engagement for two consecutive scheduled appointments, the Associate Provost will continue the review with the available information. - 4) The Associate Provost for Academic Engagement shall report the decision to the Provost, typically within five (5) business days of the decision.
 Upon receipt, the Provost will update the student's record and notify any other university offices necessary to process a sanction, if one is given.

-5) The student has the right to appeal the Associate Provost for Institutional Effectiveness decision by delivering a letter of appeal to the Provost within seven (7) calendar days after the decision by the Associate Provost.
-The letter of appeal shall state the portions of the Associate Provost's decision which the student wishes to appeal, the reasons why the student disagrees with the decision, and the relief requested by the student.

-6) The Provost shall review the Associate Provost for Institutional Effectiveness's decision in light of the letter of appeal.
-The Provost may interview anyone who may have pertinent information about the issue and request information or counsel from other persons.

-7) The Provost will provide a written decision on the appeal to the student and the Associate Provost for Institutional Effectiveness within a reasonable time, normally within ten days after receiving the appeal, although the school schedule may require a longer period of time.
-The Provost may affirm the decision of the Associate Provost for Institutional Effectiveness, make a different determination of the facts, or change any academic penalties imposed on the student.
+- 5) The student has the right to appeal the Associate Provost for Academic Engagement decision by delivering a letter of appeal to the Provost within seven (7) calendar days after the decision by the Associate Provost.
+The letter of appeal shall state the portions of the Associate Provost's decision which the student wishes to appeal, the reasons why the student disagrees with the decision, and the relief requested by the student. - 6) The Provost shall review the Associate Provost for Academic Engagement's decision in light of the letter of appeal.
+The Provost may interview anyone who may have pertinent information about the issue and request information or counsel from other persons. - 7) The Provost will provide a written decision on the appeal to the student and the Associate Provost for Academic Engagement within a reasonable time, normally within ten days after receiving the appeal, although the school schedule may require a longer period of time.
+The Provost may affirm the decision of the Associate Provost for Academic Engagement, make a different determination of the facts, or change any academic penalties imposed on the student.
 The decision of the Provost is final.